 A CBV cannot directly be used in your URL dispatcher; instead you have to give the result of the

 Let's use this knowledge to print out a string on the console each time a request is served by our CBV.
-I'm running through this (indeed simple) task step by step since it shows exactly how you have to deal with CBVs when solving real problems.
+I will run through this simple task step by step, since it shows exactly how you have to deal with CBVs when solving real problems.

 If we define the